 So how to film a corporate video?
 And how to edit a corporate video?
+How embedding corporate videos into emails can help?
 Here’s the breakdown:

 1. Choose your topic and upload media files.
 Clipchamp has unique video templates for any topic.
 Once you know your focus, upload your media files or choose from Clipchamp’s stock content library.
 Using the video editor, simply choose and upload your desired video and audio assets and add them to your media library.

 2. Add titles and captions to your video.
 With Clipchamp, you can quickly overlay your video with text effects.
+In case you need a specialist to help you draft text effects that match your video's context, you can use a freelancer from Fiverr.
 You’ll also be able to add your company branding with logos, fonts, and company colors.

 3. Sync your video and audio files on the timeline.
 Just drag and drop your files onto your project timeline in the lower half of the editor.
 You can slice, trim, and synchronize video and audio files together in any way you like.